seveas/python-prctl/docs/index.rst

   Return the current state of the calling threads's "keep capabilities" flag.

+.. function:: set_mce_kill(policy)
+.. versionadded:: 1.3 This is only available for kernel 2.6.32 and newer

+  Set the machine check memory corruption kill policy for the current thread.
+  The policy can be early kill (:const:`MCE_KILL_EARLY`), late kill (:const:`MCE_KILL_LATE`), or the system-wide default (:const:`MCE_KILL_DEFAULT`).
+Early kill means that the task receives a :const:`SIGBUS` signal as soon as hardware memory corruption is detected inside its address space.
+In late kill mode, the process is only killed when it accesses a corrupted page.
+The policy is inherited by children.  use the system-wide default.
+The system-wide default is defined by :file:`/proc/sys/vm/memory_failure_early_kill`

+.. function:: get_mce_kill()
+.. versionadded:: 1.3 This is only available for kernel 2.6.32 and newer

+  Return the current per-process machine check kill policy.

 .. function:: set_name(name)

   Set the process name for the calling process, the name can be up to 16 bytes